NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

-The algorithm projects a reference terrain point into one camera, propagates it through the stereo disparity to the other camera, and takes the pixel difference with the direct projection in the other camera (the *residual* further down).
+The algorithm projects a reference terrain point into one camera, propagates it through the stereo disparity to the other camera, and takes the pixel difference with the direct projection in the other camera (this difference is called the *residual* further down).
 The option ``--reference-terrain-uncertainty`` can set the uncertainty, with a higher uncertainty resulting in less weight for this constraint.
 The weight is also adjusted for the ground sample distance at each reference terrain point.

 The stereo runs should be produced either with the same images as invoked by the jitter solver, or with mapprojected versions of those (the same order of images